What is ARFID?

 Limiting food intake

-[2] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6281436/
+2. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6281436/

-ARFID in Adults
+ARFID symptoms in adults

 Inflexible eating behaviors

-When it comes to identifying ARFID symptoms in adults, one common warning sign is inflexible eating behaviors, which can be categorized as one being extremely “picky” with food selection.
-There is a clear distinction between food preferences in healthy adults versus inflexible eating behaviors found in ARFID-diagnosed individuals, including refusing to try different or new types of food, extremely specific preparation of food choices, and sensitivity to the sensory one perceives from a food, whether physical or emotional.
-These ARFID symptoms evoke inflexible eating behaviors that can cause attitudes of anorexia nervosa or bulimia.
-[3]
+When it comes to identifying symptoms in adults, one common warning sign is inflexible eating behaviors.
+There is a clear distinction between food preferences in healthy adults versus inflexible eating behaviors found in ARFID-diagnosed individuals, including:

 Fear-based food restriction

-Another common symptom of ARFID in adults is fear-based food restriction.
+Another common symptom in adults is fear-based food restriction.
 Individuals who experience distress about certain foods can have an emotional or physical reaction due to thoughts of an allergic reaction, choking or vomiting [3].
 This can cause individuals to avoid certain foods and/or textures, depleting the individual of nutritional value.
 Fear-based food restriction can also result in low body weight due to anorexia nervosa behaviors and increased anxiety around food.
 [4]

-[3] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5086050/
+3. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5086050/

-[4] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3151474/
+4. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3151474/

 The health risks associated with ARFID include:

-- Weight loss or being severely underweight
+• Weight loss or being severely underweight

-- Nutritional deficiencies (e.g., anemia or iron deficiency) and malnutrition
+• Nutritional deficiencies (e.g., anemia or iron deficiency) and malnutrition

-- Growth failure, stunted growth or falling off growth curves for weight and height
+• Growth failure, stunted growth or falling off growth curves for weight and height

-- Fatigue or weakness
+• Fatigue or weakness

-- Dry nails and hair
+• Dry nails and hair

-- Hair loss
+• Hair loss

-- Trouble concentrating
+• Trouble concentrating

-- Reduction in bone density
+• Reduction in bone density

 These symptoms are similar to those found in people with anorexia nervosa and other eating disorders.